 as the saturation jumps induced by the discontinuous capillary pressure curves at the matrix fracture interfaces.

 - During the postdoctoral fellowship of Joubine Aghili in collaboration with Laurent Trenty from Andra, we have investigate gas liquid discrete fracture matrix models with highly contrasted permeability and capillary pressures.
 A local nonlinear interface solver has been developed to obtain a robust nonlinear convergence.
+We also extended the hybrid dimensional model to take into account phase transitions and fickian diffusion.

 - 3D two-phase flow with a continuous phase pressures Discrete Fracture-Matrix model with 1000 randomly generated fractures (discrete fracture network and mesh generated by Geraldine Pichot and Patrick Laug from Inria Serena and Gamma3 teams)